-This is a very important consideration to take into account when helping your son or daughter select a medical school.
+This is a very important consideration to consider when helping your son or daughter select a medical school.
 Admissions requirements and standards vary from one medical school to the next, and among the Caribbean medical schools, there are important differences.

 At AUC, we have rigorous standards when considering applicants.
 Yes, we look at the whole person–we want to know about one’s life experience, maturity, and commitment–but we also look closely at how a candidate performed academically as an undergraduate and their MCAT score.

-Our Admissions Committee is very serious about not only selecting students who have great potential to succeed and become great doctors, but also about creating a learning environment at AUC populated by bright, talented, and driven students.
+Our admissions committee is very serious about not only selecting students who have immense potential to succeed and become great doctors, but also about creating a learning environment at AUC populated by bright, talented, and driven students.

 You may have heard that medical school can be an extremely competitive place to be, depending on where you ultimately go.
 And for many schools, that could be correct.
 But that’s not what AUC is all about, and that isn’t the sort of philosophy we instill in our students.
 We don’t compete—we collaborate.

 "At AUC, you’ll find people who are rooting for each other.
 If someone in your group of friends did well on an exam, you’d be happy for them, and at the same time, they’d be willing to lend a hand if you were struggling.
 It’s so important to have these kinds of people around you.”